 4. (Optional) Apply for Scholarships

-The Peninsula College Foundation offers dozens of scholarships each year, with applications open in mid-January for the upcoming academic year.
+The Peninsula College Foundation offers dozens of scholarships each year, with applications open in February for the upcoming academic year.
 The Financial Aid Office also provides a list of community and other agency scholarships on the Additional Scholarship Resources webpage.
 One hour spent on a scholarship application for $1,000 is like earning $1,000/hour if your application is successful!